 If you didn’t know about Fallon Fox, she is probably the most well-known transgender female wrestler in the world and is also a former MMA fighter.
 Early in her life, around the time she was between the ages of 5 and 6, Fallon remembers struggling with her gender and her identity.
 Growing up as a boy, when she reached her teenage years she believed she was actually a homosexual man until she discovered the term “transgender,” although she still lived as a biological man.
 Even though he believed this, Fallon married his girlfriend at the age of 19 and also had a daughter with her.

 Shortly after their marriage, Fox enlisted in the army to support their family.
 After leaving the Army, Fox went to college but left citing continuing psychological stress problems because of their unresolved gender issues.
-Finally, in 2006, Fallon Fox traveled to Bangkok with his daughter and did all the surgeries necessary to become a woman.
+Finally, in 2006, Fallon Fox travelled to Bangkok with his daughter and did all the surgeries necessary to become a woman.

 Fallon Fox career in MMA

 When the transgender fighter Fallon Fox aka The queen of swords decided to start her career in MMA there was a lot of controversy surrounding the licensing process.
 Many known fighters and commentators were against issuing the license, including Joe Rogan, but she had the green light to fight in the women’s divisions in MMA.

 In 2014 Fox was fighting her female opponent Taika Brents.
 Ultimately it should have been just “another fight” for Fallon and Tamika, if Tamika did not suffer serious injuries before she was finished via TKO.

 Everything happened in the first round within the first two and a half minutes.
 It was a messy, bloody fight and not easy for everyone to watch.
 During the fight Tamika suffered a concussion and fractured her orbital bone in her skull and Fallon Fox didn’t stop until Tamika Brents was finally TKO’d.
 After the fight she received several staples in her head